 What is Laser Skin Resurfacing?

-Laser skin resurfacing, also known as a laser peel, laser vaporization and laser abrasion, can diminish facial fine lines and wrinkles, sars and blemishes.
+Laser skin resurfacing, also known as a laser peel, laser vaporization and laser abrasion, can diminish facial fine lines and wrinkles, scars and blemishes.
 Newer laser technologies give your plastic surgeon a new level of control in laser surfacing, permitting extreme precision, including delicate areas.

 What Laser Skin Resurfacing can improve: